-Third Coast CFAR goals are to disseminate information about HIV/AIDS research and support the work of our community partners to end the HIV epidemic in Chicago.
+Third Coast CFAR goals include disseminating information about HIV research and and innovative HIV programs led by community partners.
 View previously funded Community Mini Awards.

 Third Coast affiliate members from community not-for-profit organizations can request funds to support workshops, seminars, or small conferences where Third Coast CFAR (or other HIV-related) research can be disseminated to the community.
 Applicants must contact CFAR one month in advance of the application to coordinate CFAR attendance for the event.

 Creative mechanisms for disseminating research are invited.
 Applications should describe the contributions of key persons and the planned venue/format (physical or virtual) of the activity.
 Creative mechanisms for disseminating research and engaging the community in research are welcome.